rsnodgrass/pyadtpulse/README.md

 NOTE: Since this interacts with the unofficial ADT Pulse AJAX web service, the behavior is subject to change by ADT without notice.

+## Developer Note

+NOTE: This package use [pre-commit](https://pre-commit.com/) hooks for maintaining code quality.
+Please install pre-commit and enable it for your local git copy before committing.

 ## WARNING

 Do not reauthenticate to the ADT service frequently as ADT's service is not designed for high volume requests.
 E.g. every 5 minutes, not seconds.
 Keep your authenticated session to avoid logging in repeatedly.